Kansas Layoffs — December 2006

 |---|---|---|---|---|

-The largest notice was filed by Big Sky Distributors at its Leawood facility, reporting 110 affected workers.
-Big Sky Distributors followed with 0 workers.
+Leading the list was Big Sky Distributors at its Leawood facility, reporting 110 affected workers.

 After a dip last month, layoff activity has ticked back up.

-The trends suggest a mixed picture for Kansas's labor market, with activity diverging between monthly and annual comparisons.
+The filings reflect a mixed picture for Kansas's labor market, with activity diverging between monthly and annual comparisons.
 The Wholesale Trade sector warrants close attention heading into the next period.

 This analysis is based on official WARN Act filings reported by Kansas.
 The Worker Adjustment and Retraining Notification (WARN) Act requires employers with 100+ employees to provide 60-day advance notice of mass layoffs and plant closings.
 Data is updated daily by WARN Firehose.
 View all Kansas WARN notices, browse layoffs by state, or download the full dataset.